 For some parents, it can be hard to justify all the bells and whistles, or even an inflated price tag, if the product is only going to be used a few times.
 The inconvenience of not having storage or a reclining seat might be justifiable if you only plan to use the product once at Disney World.
-But if you plan to use it regularly, it may be worth investing in something with more features, or a product that is better quality, in order to get the longest possible use without frustration.
+But if you plan to use it regularly, it may be worth investing in something with more features or a better quality product to get the longest possible use without frustration.
 Either way, it is hard to ignore the truth behind how often a stroller will be used when you think about which product to buy.

 Your budget might be your first consideration, or it may not be a consideration at all.
 But it should be something you consider when narrowing the field of options to find your right fit in lightweight strollers.
 Once you know where you will use it, how long your passenger will be in it, and how often it will come out of the closet, you will likely be looking at 2 or 3 possibilities for purchase.
 The remaining products in your list might have similar prices, or the prices might swing from one extreme to another.

-Luckily this category of products has a budget for just about every parent, and it even offers some potential strollers that can save you even more money by doing double duty between buying a standard stroller and a true umbrella.
-If budget is a real concern, you might look at some of these products in order to save even more.
+Luckily, this category of products has a budget for just about every parent.
+It even offers some potential strollers that can save you even more money by doing double duty between buying a standard stroller and a true umbrella.
+If budget is a real concern, you might look at some of these products to save even more.
 Choosing to make do with one product instead of two might also change the allotted budget you set aside for this kind of stroller, which might allow you to make a more expensive purchase knowing you are still saving overall by reducing the number of items you buy.

 We took these strollers through the city and parks to see how they compared to one another in day-to-day ordinary use.
 The hands-on testing gave us lots of information about each product and how well they perform in real-world scenarios.
 Some of the products looked good on paper but failed to impress on the road.
 Others were beautiful or innovative but seemed clunky or difficult to use.
-In addition, to be thorough, we also performed a series of controlled tests in our lab to test and compare specific elements of performance in a side-by-side manner.
+Also, to be thorough, we performed a series of controlled tests in our lab to test and compare specific performance elements in a side-by-side manner.

 In the end, we defined specific tests to look at key performance metrics.
-These ranged from the ease of using the safety harness, to pushing products across the grass, gravel, dirt, and even curbs.
-This gave us the information we needed to rate the products based on a combination of actual use and detailed analysis, as opposed to speculation and manufacturer specifications.
+These ranged from the ease of using the safety harness to pushing products across the grass, gravel, dirt, and even curbs.
+This gave us the information we needed to rate the products based on a combination of actual use and detailed analysis instead of speculation and manufacturer specifications.

 Testing Weight and Folded Size

-Weight and folded size were determined by taking our own measurements of the products, as opposed to relying on manufacturer specs.
-This way we could ensure that all the products were rated equally against each other by using the same scale for weight and the same measuring methods.
-Products were weighed using a fully assembled stroller with all the parts, and measured with the same measuring device by the same person.
+Weight and folded size were determined by taking our own measurements of the products instead of relying on manufacturer specs.
+This way, we could ensure that all the products were rated equally against each other using the same scale for weight and the same measuring methods.
+Products were weighed using a fully assembled stroller with all the parts and measured with the same measuring device by the same person.
 The weights and measurements were then compared against each other to determine scores.
 The smaller and lighter strollers earned higher scores in this metric.

 Testing Ease of Use

-For ease of use we reviewed and compared some of the features and convenience items included with each product.
-Points were earned for nice size sun shades, peek-a-boo windows, cup holders, storage bins, harnesses, adjustable leg rests and reclining back pads.
+We reviewed and compared some of the features and convenience items included with each product for ease of use.
+The strollers earned points for ample sun shades, peek-a-boo windows, cup holders, storage bins, harnesses, adjustable leg rests, and reclining back pads.

 Some products didn't offer much in this category, while others had all the bells and whistles.
-Products were compared to each other and we looked at who had the largest storage options and the biggest canopies.
-Who had convenient easy to use storage, and which bins were blocked with awkwardly placed stabilizing crossbars.
-Strollers were rated against one another so users can get a good idea of how they compare as opposed to what they offer.
-Things like how far back the recline feature went and if there was a leg rest adjustment helped to differentiate between models and widen the gap in their scores.
+The products were compared to each other, and we looked at which had the largest storage options and the biggest canopies, which had convenient, easy to use storage, and which bins were blocked with awkwardly placed stabilizing crossbars.
+Strollers were rated against one another so users can get a good idea of how they compare instead of what they offer.
+Things like how far back the recline feature went and a leg rest adjustment helped differentiate between models and widen the gap in their scores.

-Each product was put through a series of strolling tests on different surfaces and environments to assess their agility and maneuverability under normal circumstances as well as under duress.
-We pushed them two-handed and one-handed over flat concrete and hardwood, grass and gravel, and up curbs, to determine which products had the mettle where it mattered with wheels on the ground.
-The important part of being a product in this category is the ability to move well in tight spaces and crowded locations.
+We put each product through a series of strolling tests on different surfaces and environments to assess their agility and maneuverability under normal circumstances as well as under duress.
+We pushed them two-handed and one-handed over flat concrete and hardwood, grass and gravel, and up curbs to determine which products had the mettle where it mattered with wheels on the ground.
+The important part of being a product in this category is maneuvering well in tight spaces and crowded locations.
 Hard surface ease is a must, but moving on various terrains is a bonus worth considering.
 We rated the products against each other for which did the best on each surface.
-The products that were easiest to push or turn earned higher marks, those that did well on different surfaces also scored higher.
+The strollers that were easiest to push or turn earned higher scores.
+Those that did well on different surfaces also scored higher.
 Those that struggled with turns or had trouble with transitions scored lower.

 Quality was determined by our general overall experience with each product and how they compared to each other.
-We looked at items like fabric weave, stain or water repellent properties, our ability to cause snags, and how well the stitching was performed and it was fitted to the frame nicely.
-We considered frame materials, connection points and whether or not the frame had flex under pressure or handlebars that seemed burdened by their job.
-The wheels were also reviewed, and we looked for wheels that were made with quality materials, that had worn well through our tests and review period.
+We looked at items like fabric weave, stain or water repellent properties, our ability to cause snags, and how well the stitching was performed, and it was fitted to the frame nicely.
+We considered frame materials, connection points, and whether or not the frame flexed under pressure or handlebars that seemed burdened by their job.
+The wheels were also reviewed, and we looked for wheels that were made with quality materials that had worn well through our tests and review period.
 Quality scores were given by comparing strollers to each other and how well the products held up.